 Making decorations with the kids is always fun for me.
 They love to display things they have made and we get to bring a little extra cheer into our home.

 This month we decided to make an easy St. Partick’s Day craft, a cute shamrock garland.
 It is kinda a theme for us.
-We made a fall leaf one a few months ago.
-Last summer we made some cute popsicle flags to hang from the mantle and today, it’s shamrocks.

 Just so you know some of the links below are my affiliate links.
 When you purchase through them I might make a little money at no extra cost to you.
 Thanks for your support in this way.
 You can read my disclosure policy for more information.

 Making the Shamrock Garland

 To start, I made a template for the kids to use for the shamrock.
 I’ve included the template, so you don’t have to make your own.
 Just click on the photo below to download it.

 Once the template was printed out on card stock, the kids cut out the shamrocks and we were ready to trace them onto the paper.

 We picked out two sheets of the scrapbook paper to add a little more variety to the garland.

 I stapled a few sheet of paper together, then we copied the template to the top sheet to save a little time, cutting out the shamrocks.
 It worked really well.